 The main sewer line under the street, connecting your house to the municipal branch is called a lateral line.
 In some cases, the lateral line will need to be replaced, requiring the expertise of professional plumbers.

-Below, we cover the steps carried out by plumbers in the sewer line replacement process.
+Below, we cover the steps carried out by plumbers in the sewer line repair and replacement process.

 Before plumbing crews conduct any services, they will check local plumbing codes to ensure that the services they’ll render follow regulations.